lumakos/php-rate-limiter/README.md

 ```

 ### Understand the problem and establish design scope
-Candidate: What kind of rate limiter are we going to design?
+Q: What kind of rate limiter are we going to design?
 Is it a client-side rate limiter or server-side API rate limiter?

-Interviewer: Great question.
+A: Great question.
 We focus on the server-side API rate limiter.

-Candidate: Does the rate limiter throttle API requests based on IP, the user ID, or other properties?
+Q: Does the rate limiter throttle API requests based on IP, the user ID, or other properties?

-Interviewer: The rate limiter should be flexible enough to support different sets of throttle rules.
+A: The rate limiter should be flexible enough to support different sets of throttle rules.

-Candidate: What is the scale of the system?
+Q: What is the scale of the system?
 Is it built for a startup or a big company with a large user base?

-Interviewer: The system must be able to handle a large number of requests.
+A: The system must be able to handle a large number of requests.

-Candidate: Will the system work in a distributed environment?
+Q: Will the system work in a distributed environment?

-Interviewer: Yes.
+A: Yes.

-Candidate: Is the rate limiter a separate service or should it be implemented in application code?Interviewer: It is a design decisio up to you.
+Q: Is the rate limiter a separate service or should it be implemented in application code?Interviewer: It is a design decisio up to you.

-Candidate: Do we need to inform users who are throttled?
+Q: Do we need to inform users who are throttled?

-Interviewer: Yes.
+A: Yes.